bevy-cheatbook/bevy-cheatbook/src/programming/system-order.md

 # System Order of Execution

-Bevy's scheduling algorithm is designed to deliver maximum performance by running as many systems as possible in parallel across the available CPU threads.
+Bevy's scheduling algorithm is designed to deliver maximum performance by running as many [systems][cb::system] as possible in parallel across the available CPU threads.

 This is possible when the systems do not conflict over the data they need to access.
 However, when a system needs to have mutable (exclusive) access